 Fixed Rate Mortgage

-The fixed rate option is best if you are planning to own your home for at least 7 years.
-For as long as you have your loan, the total amount of your principal plus interest will not increase.
+A fixed rate mortgage is best if you’re planning on owning your home for at least 7 years.
+The total amount of your principal plus interest will not increase as long as you have the loan.

 - Rate protection - your rate stays the same even if mortgage rates go up.